iskatrina/AIrbnb_Berlin-Project/README.md

 And finally as a result of this project, I've written post on medium https://medium.com/p/d84a36d86fb0/edit .
 Enjoy reading!

+Acknowledgment:

+For this project, I used Inside Airbnb (http://insideairbnb.com/get-the-data/) data set scraped on 20 March, 2022, on the city of Belin, Germany.
+It contains information on all Berlin Airbnb listings that were live on the site on that date (over 17000 listings).
+Period ('2021–12–17', '2022–12–18')

 Thanks you! :)